Skip to content

 Overview

-There are 7 strategic pillars for individual moments of service for customer engagement which is explained in below diagram.
-This is the user journey that IFS envisage our IFS Cloud customers to go through from first touch point upto live deployment of the solution.
+There are 7 strategic pillars for individual moments of service for customer engagement which is explained in the diagram below.
+This is the user journey that IFS envisages our IFS Cloud customers to go through from the first touch point up to live deployment of the solution.

 Some Terminology